- Email: firstname.lastname@example.org

-This research will be conducted as part of the Indigenous Health Adaptation to Climate Change (IHACC) project.
-This is a multi-year, trans-disciplinary, community-based initiative working with remote Indigenous populations in the Peruvian Amazon, Canadian Arctic, and Uganda to examine the health effects of climate change and develop an evidentiary base for adaptation.
+I am working in collaboration with the Indigenous Health Adaptation to Climate Change (IHACC) project, which is a multi-year, trans-disciplinary, community-based initiative working with remote Indigenous populations in the Peruvian Amazon, Canadian Arctic, and Uganda to understand the climate-food-health nexus.

 Projects and Groups:

 - Environment and Development